- This post contains affiliate links. Read more here.

 So what are other options if you’ve got a power chewer on your hands or need to distract your pup?
-“A good alternative is sweet potato chews, dehydrated treats, or fillable toys like Kongs as long as they’re the appropriate size and chew strength for the dog,” says Dr Jackson.
+“A good alternative is sweet potato chews, dehydrated treats, or fillable toys like Kongs or a Toppl as long as they’re the appropriate size and chew strength for the dog,” says Dr. Jackson.

-And most importantly, she recommends constant supervision while your dog is enjoying a chew or bone.
-Also check their teeth regularly for any cracks or bleeding gums.
+And most importantly, she recommends constant supervision while your dog is enjoying a chew or bone and to check their teeth regularly for any cracks or bleeding gums.